 Trisha is passionate about bringing to the forefront conservation issues that are often overlooked and that she believes if unaddressed could hinder the great work being done by committed conservationists in the field.
 Over the span of her career she has worked with some of India's premier conservation organizations, including WWF-India and the Wildlife Protection Society of India.
 Trisha has worked on a myriad of conservation issues including human-wildlife conflict, poaching and illegal trafficking in wildlife parts, habitat loss and fragmentation, conservation awareness generation, and support to forest fringe communities.

-This flagship grant will primarily reach out to mid to large sized field work oriented organisations to create a two-way partnership for our common cause of conservation.
+This flagship grant will primarily reach out to mid to large sized field workoriented organisations to create a two-way partnership for thecommon cause of conservation.
 This grant is directed towards the running costs of on-ground projects.
 The grant should enable the creation of a sustainable and replicable conservation model to address some of the key conservation issues in India.

 This first of its kind initiative aims to secure and regenerate the overlooked and unaddressed habitats of the country that are in urgent need of conservation attention.
-These lesser-known habitats are home to an array of biodiversity, and serve as important connections between key wildlife landscapes and as havens for dispersal populations from the "celebrity" parks.
-Through the lesser-known habitats grant, we hope to secure and bring into the limelight these vital habitats.
+India is home to an array of lesser-known habitats like grasslands, deserts, mangroves, marine ecosystems and numerous more.
+Some lesser-known habitats also serve as important corridors between key wildlife landscapes and as havens for dispersal populations.
+Through the lesser-known habitats grant, we hope to support organisations working to securethese vital habitats and bring them into the limelight.

-In recent years, a great deal of attention has been given to the "glamour" species of the country such as tigers, leopards, elephants and rhinos.
-Unfortunately, several of our equally endangered species have not received the same level of conservation support.
-This unique grant aims to support conservationists working to secure a future for our lesser-known endangered species.
+Traditionally, a great deal of attention has been given to the "charismatic" species of the country such as tigers, lions, leopards, elephants and rhinos.
+While this is necessary, lesser-known species that are equally endangered and ecologically important, rarely come into the spotlight and are seldom afforded the same level of conservation attention.
+This unique grant aims to support conservationists and organisations working to secure a future for our lesser-known endangered species of fauna and flora.

-Across the country there are grassroots conservationists working dedicatedly, with little to no support, to protect our biodiversity.
-The work they do in their individual capacity has a huge positive impact on conservation in the country.
-This grant aims to recognize these conservation heroes and provide them a platform to expand their activities and garner further support for their work.
+Across the country there are grassroots conservationists working dedicatedly, with little to no support, to protect our threatened biodiversity.
+The work they do in their individual capacity has a meaningful impact on conservation in the country, but unfortunately, largely goes unrecognised.
+This grant aims to champion the work these conservation heroes and provide them a platform to expand their activities and garner further support for their activities.

 Successfully submitted applications and projects will be screened for eligibility, relevance of answers and authenticity of information.
-A team of experts, including sector specialists and external auditors, evaluate successful entries on the following parameters:
+A team of experts including sector specialists and external auditors evaluate the successful entrieson the following parameters:

-At the end of the First Level Screening and Shortlisting round 24 applications, 6 in each category, will move forward for Field Level Verification.
+At the end of the First Level Screening and Shortlisting round, 24 applications, six in each category, will move forward for Field Level Verification.

-The twelve shortlisted applicants, three in each category, will be invited to present their proposed projects in person to our Jury of eminent conservationists at the Jury Round.
-Recipients of The Habitats Trust Grants will be announced at a Felicitation Event the next day.
+The twelve short listed applicants, three in each category, will be invited to present their proposed projects in person to our Jury of eminent conservationists at the Jury Round.
+Recipients of The Habitats Trust Grants are announced at a Felicitation Event following the Jury Round.